 Another question: how can one – through bodily sensations – feel confident about being gifted?
 After all, people with a strong kinesthetic learning preference can only feel the validity and relevance of their giftedness when they have experienced it in some way or another.
 Old memories of being earmarked as (rather) dumb can impede such feelings.
 The inner acceptance of being gifted develops through an intuitive and/or bodily awareness that helps you recognize the typical gifted character traits in yourself.
 But it can be hard for “Active Doers” e.g. extraverted kinesthetic learners to gain access to their own reflective thoughts.
 In my experience, it is often more effective for them to ask others what they observe about them: they actually reflect by experiencing other people’s observations of themselves.

-To apply the above to your own situation:
+FOUR QUESTIONSTo apply the above to your own situation, you can ask yourself:

 - How important is doing and feeling for you, and has this changed over the years?